- Soil Association

 - Organic living

-From the gifts we buy, to the way we wrap them, and how we choose to decorate our homes, opting for less wasteful choices over Christmas can have a big impact for the planet.
+From the gifts we buy, to the way we wrap them, and how we choose to decorate our homes, choose more sustainable options over Christmas and help the planet.

 Don't doubt the power our individual choices can have!
 It’s estimated that each year, us Britons throw away enough wrapping paper to circle the globe 9 times!
 Imagine the impact we could all make if, together, we took small steps to reduce our waste at Christmas time.